Part 1 of a 2-part story

 This visit was about "reaching out" to Devens residents first, to find out what they wanted or were concerned about in terms of policing the small but growing community.

 There was no presentation, per se.
 Chief Denmark said he was reluctant to tip his hand by providing details such as staffing and budget estimates until the RFP process has concluded and the proposal becomes a public record.
-But he sketched the time line, talked about building coalitions, breaking down barriers and sharing resources and attempted to allay fears and address concerns expressed by a handful of Devens residents at the meeting, including three committee members and a half dozen others.

 "We submitted questions based on the RFP" and received answers back from MassDevelopment, Denmark said.
 "We're using that data to finalize the proposal."
 But there's an element missing: input from the Devens community.
 "If we are awarded the contract, what would your concerns be?" he asked.